Page last updated: Friday 03 July 2020 at 13:47 GMT, 14:47 BST

 If you require any further information, please contact Susan Wessels, Senior Deputy Head, who is co-ordinating the College’s response to the Coronavirus outbreak on 01728 723789 or email firstname.lastname@example.org.

-The College is currently closed as per the latest Government guidelines.
+The Senior and Prep School buildings are currently closed to visitors as per Government guidelines.

-Fram Leisure closed on Tuesday 17th March and will remain closed until further notice.
-This includes all users of the Fram Leisure facilities, the Community Swimming Programme and hiring of all external sports facilities.
+Fram Leisure closed on Tuesday 17th March and remains closed until further notice.

 – Ends –